 6. We expanded our family—in two different ways.

-In October, we officially opened our new office in Ottawa, Canada, which already supports over 100 new additions to our Troop.
+In October, we officially opened our new office in Ottawa, Canada, which already supports over 100 new additions to our team.
 Our Ottawa team used surveys to determine everything from the benefits they wanted to the best work out machines for the activity room.
 Sounds like a pretty great start, eh?

 We also grew our family in a different way—by working with our vendor partners to improve benefits for our contract workers.
 SurveyMonkey employees are the lifeblood that keeps the company going, and the chefs, cleaning staff, and crunch-time support workers that we rely on on a day-to-day bring as much to the table as anyone else.
 We’re thrilled to have played a role in bringing them the support they deserve this year.